 Founder Denis Kigongo Victor – My Story

-My time in the UK opened many doors for me and gave me chance to meet useful people and make good friends who I then shared my story and dream with and some offered to help me.
+I later retrained as a therapist, which is part of the various work I undertake now.
+I never forgot my promise to Busu village and my plans for it.
+My time in the UK opened many doors for me and gave me chance to meet useful people and make good friends who I confided in, many offered to help me.

 Until now, Suubi has been run on very little resources and we have supported limited numbers of people but I recently decided to begin the huge task of fundraising and mobilising people here in the UK and other parts of the world to help us make a difference in the community where we work.

 The ‘journey’ that began many years back is a testimony of determination, hard work, self-belief and the support and encouragement of many friends in the UK and in Uganda.

 Today, the Suubi Medical Centre, through our projects, supports over 25,000 people and we have had a tremendous impact on the local communities in Busu village and the Iganga District as a whole.